 The ICA Website publishes a large amount of content on a daily basis.
-We work to comply with all relevant UK law, but sometimes even we miss something.
+We work to comply with all relevant UK law, but sometimes we miss something.
 As a general rule, information published on the ICA website will only be removed from the website in exceptional circumstances, at the discretion of the ICA.
 On receipt of a takedown request from a member of the public, the case will then be considered by the ICA.
-The ICA will approve withdrawal of the material only if one of the following criteria is met:
+The ICA will approve withdrawal of the material if one of the following criteria is met:

 - The material is in copyright, and the copyright-holder refuses permission for it to be made available online.